stealthwave5/stealthwave5/README.md

 -->

 #### 🌱 I am currently learning...
-- Dynamic Web Development using: Node, Express, MySql and EJS
+- Full stack Web Development using: Node, Express, MySql and EJS

 #### 📫 How you can reach me...
 - Website: https://www.joshlucas.dev/